Over the years, there’s been a lot of debate about mechanical air filtration versus natural air filtration.

 As you can see, indoor plants are a natural type of filter and can purify the air of harmful contaminants.
 It’s no wonder why the air purifier vs indoor plants debate is such a hot topic.

 Unfortunately, plants can’t absorb all forms of air pollution.
-Solid particles like dust, allergens, smoke, and pet dander simply land on the plant’s surface and surrounding soil.
+Solid particles like dust, allergens, smoke, mold spores, and pet dander simply land on the plant’s surface and surrounding soil.
 If you’ve ever seen a dusty houseplant before, now you know why that happens.

 While all plants purify the air to some level, there are some indoor plants are particularly better at it.
 The 1989 NASA study discovered that these plants were the best for air purification: